MrunalRana/A03/README.md

 Push :let you tell others about changes you've pushed to a branch in a repository

-Pull :Pushing refers to sending your committed changes to a remote repository, such as a repository hosted on GitHub.
+Pull :Pushing refers to sending your committed changes to a remote repository

 Branch :a unique set of code changes with a unique name